gher-uliege/Liege-Colloquium-on-Ocean-Dynamics/README.md

-# Colloquium2016
+# Liège Colloquium on Ocean Dynamics

-This project was meant to store the LaTeX files used to create the colloquium poster for the [2016 edition](http://modb.oce.ulg.ac.be/?page=colloquium&year=2016).
+Started in 2016, this project is meant to store the LaTeX files used to create the colloquium poster for the [2016 edition](http://modb.oce.ulg.ac.be/?page=colloquium&year=2016).
 It has evolved into a more consistent repository with a few [Jupyter notebooks](http://jupyter.org/) designed to prepare figures and illustrations for the Colloquium and that could be re-used for future editions, hopefully.

+For the 50th Edition (2018), the plan is to have an overview of the previous editions in terms of countries, topics and participants.

 ## Directories